Dionisiy/CA/introduction-to-for-loops-in-js.md

 f.
 We will keep incrementing the code up by 1.
 It will **always** satisfy the condition.
 The loop NEVER ends.
 This will crash your computer!

+### **Meet arrays**

+Variables can store numbers or strings.
+But so far, we've only been able to store ONE number or ONE string.
+Good thing we have arrays.
+Arrays: